-Interdisciplinary Integrating Capstone, 1 course/4 credits

--- BUAD 696 Strategy Capstone (4)

-All MBA students are required to complete BUAD 696 Strategy Capstone (4).
-In addition, students may opt to choose BUAD 695 Business Consultancy Capstone (4), INTB 695 Global Business Consultancy Capstone (4) in lieu of BUAD 696 or INTB 670.
+Interdisciplinary Integrating Capstone, 1 course/4 credits -- BUAD 696 Strategy Capstone (4) All MBA students are required to complete BUAD 696 Strategy Capstone (4).
+In addition, students may opt to choose BUAD 695 Business Consultancy Capstone (4) or INTB 695 Global Business Consultancy Capstone (4) in lieu of BUAD 696.

-MBA CONCENTRATION
+MBA EMPHASES

-Students may add an optional concentration to their MBA degree.
-A concentration consists of four courses in a focused area.
+Students may add an optional emphasis to their MBA degree.
+An emphasis consists of four courses in a focused area.
 These specialized courses are substituted for selected core courses in the MBA program and do not add to the overall length of the program.
-Four areas of specialization are available: Marketing, Finance, Global Business, or Location Analytics.
+Four areas of specialization are available: Marketing, Finance, Global Business, or Geographic Information Systems.

-MARKETING CONCENTRATION
+MARKETING EMPHASIS

 Marketing has proven to be more and more a crucial functional area for businesses to succeed in today's competitive environment.
-The Marketing Concentration covers in-depth disciplinary knowledge, including concepts, theories, tools, and cases that are essential in pursuing career opportunities in marketing.
+The marketing emphasis covers in-depth disciplinary knowledge, including concepts, theories, tools, and cases that are essential in pursuing career opportunities in marketing.
 Students approach the subject from both a theoretical as well as a practical perspective that will allow them to make strategic decisions.

-The School of Business MBA's Marketing Concentration provides an alternative for students to substitute core MBA courses with offerings that focus on
+The School of Business MBA's Marketing Emphasis provides an alternative for students to substitute core MBA courses with offerings that focus on